Athing Mu-Nikolayev: 2023

 At the 2023 USA Outdoor Track and Field Championships, Mu competed in the 1500 m and placed second.
 As the winner of the previous year's iteration, she automatically qualified for the year's world championships in the 800 m.
 Although whether she would compete was in doubt, at the World Championships in Budapest, Hungary, Mu competed in the 800 m and placed third to Mary Moraa and Keely Hodgkinson.
 She had only run one 800 m race all season prior to this.
 At September's 2023 Prefontaine Classic, she won the Diamond League final in a time of 1:54.97 to set an American record and defeat Moraa and Hodgkinson.

 2024–2025

 After a nine-month hiatus, Mu returned to competition at the 2024 United States Olympic trials.
 During the 800 meters final, she tripped and fell, and finished in last place.
-As a result she would not compete to defend her Olympic gold from three years prior.
+As a result, she would not compete to defend her Olympic gold from three years prior.
 She raced the 800m again at the Holloway Pro Classic in Gainesville, Florida one month later and placed 5th in 2:00.29.

 At the 2025 USA Outdoor Track and Field Championships, Mu was eliminated in the semifinal round of the 800 meters, finishing fourth in her heat with a season's best of 1:59.79.

+In December 2025, it was announced that Mu parted ways with her coach Bobby Kersee, relocating to Dallas.